Tenille and Jam from For Change Co

 What’s in store for 2024?

-Jam: Some more consistent trainee takeover days where the young people run the cafe for the day.
+JAM: Some more consistent trainee takeover days where the young people run the cafe for the day.
 We’re working on a new menu, more vegan kimchi which was really popular, more cool drinks for summer.
 For the street, a new wine bar is opening at The Commons.
 I think competition is great - brings more people in from Sydney Road.
 Personally, I’m excited to be moving to a teilhaus in Nightingale Preston next year.

-Tenille: There’s a few things I can’t talk about just yet but a lot of it is about maintaining and growing the number of young people in our programs and making sure we are giving each young person the support they need.
+TENILLE: There’s a few things I can’t talk about just yet but a lot of it is about maintaining and growing the number of young people in our programs and making sure we are giving each young person the support they need.

 How can people get involved and support your organisation?

-Tenille: If anyone reading is an employer, we really welcome conversations about needs for entry level employees.
+TENILLE: If anyone reading is an employer, we really welcome conversations about needs for entry level employees.
 We're keen on making sure that the transition to employment is really smooth for young people and that we've got employers lined up and ready for young people to work with.

-Jam: Just supporting the cafe.
+JAM: Just supporting the cafe.
 Do the thing you love doing every day and make social change at the same time.

 Find out more about